 Numbing cream may be placed on the aspiration and biopsy site about 30 minutes before the procedure.
 You will probably receive sedation just before the procedure begins.
 You will be asked to stop eating and drinking at a certain point earlier to make sure the stomach is empty.
-Sedation medications are usually given through an IV line (intravenous line) and help patients stay asleep during the entire procedure.
+Sedation medications are usually given through an IV line (intravenous line).
+IVs are a way to get fluids or medicines directly into a person's vein.
+Sedation medications help patients stay asleep during the entire procedure.

 Your parent or guardian might be able to stay in the room with you during the procedure for reassurance and support or they will be just outside in a waiting area.

 A bone marrow aspiration and biopsy usually takes about 30 minutes.